 Find the Current and Future Cost of Long-Term Care Services in Your Area

-Review the LTC News Map and find your state.
-You will discover the current and future cost of long-term care services with the LTC NEWS cost of care calculator.
+Review the LTC NEWS Cost of Care Calculator.
+You will discover the current and future cost of long-term care services where you live.
 You will also find the availability of partnership plans and tax incentives that may be available in your state.
-Click here for the LTC News Map.
+Click here for the calculator.

-Planning for the financial costs and burdens of aging is more than just abut money.
-It is all about family and how your family is impacted by your future need for extended care.
-Without advance planning your family will go through crisis management.
+Planning for the financial costs and burdens of aging is more than just about money.
+It is all about family and how your future need for extended care impacts your family.
+Without advance planning, your family will go through crisis management.
 They will either become caregivers or will end up managing your care while spending your money.
 Either way, this placing a huge amount of pressure and stress on them.